Search Encrypt Uses SSL To Protect User Data

 Domain-Validated SSL: This is the basic type of certificate issued.
 Automated validation checks that the domain name is registered and that an administrator approves the request.
 To complete this process the webmaster must confirm the validation via email or configure a DNS record for the site.

 Organization Validated Certificate: This is the standard type of certificate required for a e-commerce or public facing website.
 Organization validation is checked by real agenst against business registry databases.
 These certificates reveal the domain name, company name, organizational unit (probably your IT dept.), and where the site is registered.

 Extended Validation (EV) Certificate: An EV certificate is the most secure and trusted of these certificates.
 The biggest e-commerce companies use these, and for good reason.
 Many businesses use these as another step to make customers feel more confident buying from them.
 (EV SSL has been linked to improved conversion rates.)

 While no system is perfect and truly “un-hackable” Search Encrypt uses more than just SSL to protect your information.
 Qualys SSL Labs gives each of searchencrypt.com’s servers an A-grade, so Search Encrypt provides the most secure SSL ranking.
 The short answer though, is yes, SSL can be hacked.
 However, instances of SSL being hacked wouldn’t effect user information on Search Encrypt.

-Because we use perfect forward secrecy (PFS), hackers cannot get access to your search terms or browsing behavior.
+Because we use perfect forward secrecy (PFS), hackers will have an extremely difficult time viewing your past searches.
 PFS, in secure communication protocols, means that the compromise of long-term keys does not compromise past session keys.
-This works because after 15 minutes of inactivity, all your browsing history expires and cannot be viewed on your PC or remotely.
+This works because after 30 minutes of inactivity, all your browsing history expires and cannot be viewed on your PC or remotely.